 Managing Side Effects

 Clinical guidelines recommend a "start low, go slow" approach.
 Both medications begin at lower doses and increase gradually.
 If nausea persists at a particular dose, providers can extend the time at that dose before increasing.
-Eating smaller meals, avoiding greasy or spicy foods, and staying hydrated also help.
+Eating smaller meals and staying hydrated helps.
+Cutting back on greasy or spicy foods during the adjustment period makes a difference too.
 Some providers prescribe anti-nausea medication during the adjustment period.

 Both medications carry a boxed warning about thyroid C-cell tumors based on findings in rodent studies.
 A systematic review of 10 clinical trials involving over 14,500 human participants found less than 1% developed any thyroid cancer, with no evidence of a causal link.
 The European Medicines Agency reviewed the same data and found "no evidence to suggest a causal relationship."
 However, both medications are contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC).